Railway Stations & Public Houses

 present Ammanford station, which was Tirydail until 1960.
 Line

-for some years.
-Near the Cross Inn which stood at the junction of
+remains open for freight.
+Near the Cross Inn which stood at the

-the Llandeilo Road (now College Street) and High Street.
-The Inn
+junction of the Llandeilo Road (now College Street) and High Street.

 - Cross Inn (Llanfihangel-ar-Arth)